If I had to describe Beijing Capital Airlines in one word, it would be ‘horrid’.

 Width seemed fine (I’m slim though) and legroom was passable for ‘cattle class’.

 The seat back, however, wasn’t overly thick.
-If someone were to grab your seat from behind, you could feel the full effect of the jolt running through your body.
+So when the passenger behind me grabbed my seat, I could feel the full effect of the jolt running through my body.

 The tray table was interesting.
 It didn’t extend out further than two inches from the seat in front.

-So, trying to do simple things, such as eating your meal or using a laptop, was hard.
+So, trying to do simple things, such as eating my meal or using my laptop, was hard.